 A Christmas Train for the Signalman – Rogers Park, Illinois (1908)

-We met Charles Geary in earlier postcard stories – he worked as a telegraph operator for the Pennsylvania Railroad in southwest Pennsylvania, as a railroad station manager in New Jersey, and (after his marriage) as an unspecified railway employee in the Chicago area.
+We met Charles Geary in earlier postcard stories – he worked as a telegraph operator and Signalman for the Pennsylvania Railroad in southeast Pennsylvania, as a railroad station manager in New Jersey, and (after his marriage) as an unspecified railway employee in the Chicago area.

 In December of 1908, Mr. and Mrs. C. E. Geary received a Christmas postcard at their home in Rogers Park.